Parent Notification Policy

 - That the education of students involves a partnership between the College and the parents of our students.

 Under FERPA, when a student turns 18 or enters a postsecondary institution at any age, all rights to a parent transfer to the student.
 However, FERPA provides ways in which schools may, but are not required to, share information from a student’s educational records with parents, without the student’s consent.
-With this in mind, Marietta College will observe the following policy: students own their educational records and have the right and responsibility to solve their own problems, but parents of dependent students, under the following circumstances will be notified without the students' consent:
+With this in mind, Marietta College will observe the following policy: Students own their educational records and have the right and responsibility to solve their own problems.
+However, parents of dependent students, under the following circumstances, will be notified without the student’s consent:

 - If a health or safety emergency involves the student,

-- If the student has violated any law or policy concerning the use or possession of alcohol or a controlled substance,
+- If the student, under the age of 21, has violated any law or policy concerning the use or possession of alcohol or a controlled substance,

 - If the student is at risk of being removed from college housing or suspended or dismissed from the college,